|Title:||The External Council Governance Model|

 A vote of no confidence proceeds as follows:

-- a vote of no confidence email is sent to python-committers, naming the affected member of GUIDO, justifying the nomination, and optionally listing accepted PEPs that the nominator believes should be reverted
+- a vote of no confidence email is sent to python-committers, naming the affected member of the CoA, justifying the nomination, and optionally listing accepted PEPs that the nominator believes should be reverted

 - a seconding email is sent within seven days

-- the nominated member of GUIDO is allowed seven days to respond, after which the nominator or the seconder may withdraw
+- the nominated member of the CoA is allowed seven days to respond, after which the nominator or the seconder may withdraw

 - if no nominator or seconder is available, no further action is taken